chantastic/frontend-guide/README.md

 * Repo: [https://github.com/reactjs/react-rails](https://github.com/reactjs/react-rails)

 ## Turbolinks
 > Turbolinks makes following links in your web application faster.
-Instead of letting the browser recompile the JavaScript and CSS between each page, it keeps the current page instance alive and replaces only the body (or parts of) and the title in the head.
+Instead of forcing the browser to recompile the JavaScript and CSS between each page, it keeps the current page instance alive and replaces only the body (or parts of) and the title in the head.

 ### Things you should know: